 Salmonella is a bacterium that can cause food poisoning.

-Squirrels aren’t notorious carriers of zoonotic diseases, but they have a potential to infect humans because of their droppings which could carry liptospirosis and salmonella bacteria.
+Squirrels aren’t notorious carriers of zoonotic diseases, but they have a potential to infect humans because of their droppings which could carry liptospirosis and salmonella.

 Skunks are not known carriers of disease-causing organisms.
 They only become a nuisance when they intrude human dwellings.
-Their burrowing, feeding, and protection habits become a menace when they perform it basements, garages, and other places in people’s houses.
+Their burrowing, feeding, and protection habits become a menace when they perform them in basements, garages, and other places in people’s houses.

-Rats became notorious when they attracted bubonic plague which caused thousands of deaths in Europe in the middle ages.
+Rats became notorious when they conracted the bubonic plague which caused thousands of deaths in Europe in the middle ages.
 Other diseases that rats may transmit to humans consist of rat-bite fever, ricketsia, eosinophilic meningitis (an infection of the brain), leptospirosis, and salmonella-related sicknesses.

 The bird that has the highest potential to invade houses is pigeons.
 They aren’t known to carry and transmit zoonotic diseases but their droppings can become a host to a type of fungus which can lead to histoplasmosis, a flu-like disease characterized by fever, chills, joint pains, chest pain, and mouth sores.
 This can happen when a person inhales the spores of the fungus that grow on pigeon droppings.